theforeman/theforeman.org/sponsors.md

 <div class="lead text-center"><a href="http://www.datacentred.co.uk/"><img src="/static/images/sponsors/datacentred.jpg" /></a></div>

+### Enrico Bartz

+Thank you to Enrico, who provides an ARM server for our package build system.

 ### Red Hat

 Thank you to Red Hat, who provide servers for our RPM build system and staffs developers to work on Foreman and its plugins full-time.